koendv/openscad-raspberrypi/README.md

 ![Reel3D No. 7020 plastic flip-up clip-on](images/anaglyph_glasses.gif)

-This is the OpenSCAD CAD editor, compiled for raspberry pi, with support for showing your designs in 3D when viewed with anaglyph 3D glasses.
+This is the OpenSCAD CAD modeller, compiled for raspberry pi, with support for showing your designs in 3D when viewed with anaglyph 3D glasses.
 Anaglyph 3D glasses are glasses with red and cyan colored lenses.

 I use this to check a design before sending it to a 3D printer.
 The way I see it, if I spot an error before printing, even only once, these glasses have already paid for themselves.